HoyongJeong/GEM-Slow-Control/README.md

 ## HV supplier
 PNC 6000 - 10

-Not sure it works with another PNC series
+Not sure whether it works with another PNC series

 ## Motor